-Distribution - Occurs between 1500-2700 m on the Papua New Guinea mainland (W Highlands, S Highlands, Milne Bay, E Highlands).
+Distribution - Malesia: Papua New Guinea mainland (W Highlands, S Highlands, Milne Bay, E Highlands).

 Habitat - Ranges from full sun to semi shade in reed swamps with standing water, growing amongst tall clumps of Cyperaceae, to anthropomorphic grasslands resulting from shifting cultivation and fire; occasionally in submontane grassland-shrub and, more rarely, in rain forest on mountain ridges.
+Altitude: between 1500-2700 m.

-Local names - 'Iobiob' (Tomba W Highlands, Saunders 662, CANB); 'wongare' (Enga language) (Lake Inim, W Highlands, Flenley ANU 2153, CANB, NSW).
+Vernacular names - Iobiob (Tomba W Highlands, Saunders 662, CANB); wongare (Enga language) (Lake Inim, W Highlands, Flenley ANU 2153, CANB, NSW).

-Notes - 1.
-Having the benefit of a range of additional collections, as well as access to the types, we have concluded that B. decorum var. dilatatum Brause is not closely related to B. decorum Brause.
-Further, we have reduced this latter to a synonym of B. hieronymi Brause.
+Notes -1.
+We have concluded that B. decorum var. dilatatum is not closely related to B. decorum Brause.
+Further, we have reduced this latter to a synonym of B. hieronymi.
 Blechnum dilatatum as here defined possesses a consistently pale stipe and rhachis and usually has much larger fronds and a much broader lamina (hence the specific epithet dilatatum) than does B. hieronymi.
-In B. dilatatum the
+In B. dilatatum the wavy cartilaginous pinna margins are never revolute, and often are entire becoming serrate towards the apices.
+In both B. decorum (now B. hieronymi) and B. dilatatum the pinnae at the base of the lamina can be either petiolate or sessile.